 This can nurture a vicious cycle, encouraging you to more frequently and aggressively straighten your hair, producing more and more damage over time.

-If you're eager to save time, take heart: you can straighten damp hair.
-So how can you tell the difference between hair that's too wet to straighten and hair that's ready for a flat iron?
-If your hair feels cold to the touch, is dripping, or looks darker than it is when it's dry, it's still too wet.
+Just remember that if your hair feels cold to the touch, is dripping, or looks darker than it is when it's dry, it's still too wet.

 If you want to find out how to dry hair quickly, check out our guide on the best way to dry your hair.